 Leave the “composing” of it all to me.

-My basic single-shooter wedding package starts at $2900.
+My basic single-shooter full day wedding coverage starts at $2900.

-If you have a unique day or a small wedding, I also offer pricing for you.
-Tell me more about it by submitting a contact form.
+OR If you have a unique day or a small wedding, I also offer pricing and I want to hear all about it.
+Tell me more by submitting a contact form.

 The photograph I fell in love with.